Arshad9999/IoT-InternetofThings/README.md

 4. Breadboard

 # Practical-8

+## OBJECTIVE: To implement the Light Sensor interfacing using Arduino UNO

 ## Light Sensor:
 A light sensor, also known as a photoresistor or LDR (Light Dependent Resistor), is a component that changes its resistance based on the intensity of light falling on it.
 This property can be utilized to automatically control the lighting system in a room.